 8. Losing your friends from college

 You may expect your friendships from college to last forever, but they may end.
-Every friendship is different.
+Every friendship is different as a college student.
 Some friendships last a lifetime and others may not.
 Typically, the distance between you and your friends or the different paths you take after graduation will pull you apart.
 Even if it does not at first, you and most of your friends will eventually go separate ways, and you begin to lose some things you once had in common with each other.
 Of course, some friendships last a lifetime, and you may find that your friend group from college stays in close contact and has frequent visits.
 But either way, you are growing and changing, therefore affecting these friendships.
 If you are interested in learning more about friendship breakups, read our recent blog, “Why Do You Experience Grief After a Friendship Breakup?”
 Overall, every friendship is different.
 You may have found that forever friend during your time spent at college that lasts a lifetime.
 It is important to try to stay connected with your friendships from college, but the ones that are meant to last will.

 9. Be mindful of your mental health